norachams/Norachams/README.md

 🌱 enthusiastic in web developement, software engineering, machine learning and AI.

-🔭 I am currently working at Klick Hleath as a Web Developer Intern.
+🔭 In the summer I was a web developer intern at Klick Hleath.
+I am currently an MLH prep fellow.

 💻 Outside of school and work I enjoy building projects and reaserching and learning about tehcnologies in the computer science and mathematics world.